-Bike & Build engages young adults in service-oriented cycling trips to raise money and awareness for the affordable housing cause.
+Bike & Build engages young adults in service-oriented cycling trips to raise awareness for the affordable housing cause.
 It is a once-in-a-lifetime experience that fosters a sustained connection to community.
 We advocate for the need for affordable housing in thousands of communities across the country.

 Through service-oriented cycling trips, Bike & Build benefits affordable housing and empowers young adults for a lifetime of service and civic engagement.

 We envision future generations who are committed to a lifetime of civic engagement and who inspire individuals and communities to create fair, decent housing for all.

 Since our founding in 2003

 This is the same as pedaling round trip to the moon and back 24 times.